zaczap/bios201/Workshop2/README.md

 We will now use the Integrative Genomics Viewer (IGV) to look at our alignments graphically.
 IGV requires bam files to be coordinate-sorted and indexed so let's do that first with samtools.
-Indexing the bam creates a separate file with a .bai suffix that contains information to make it easy for programs like iGV to quickly retrieve sections of the BAM file when the user provides genomic coordinates.
+Indexing the bam creates a separate file with a `.bai` suffix that contains information to make it easy for programs like IGV to quickly retrieve sections of the BAM file when the user provides genomic coordinates.

 ```